Central African Republic: Bokassa and the Central African Empire (1965–1979)

 On 31 December 1965, Dacko was overthrown in the Saint-Sylvestre coup d'état by Colonel Jean-Bédel Bokassa, who suspended the constitution and dissolved the National Assembly.
-President Bokassa declared himself President for Life in 1972 and named himself Emperor Bokassa I of the Central African Empire (as the country was renamed) on 4 December 1976.
-A year later, Emperor Bokassa crowned himself in an expensive ceremony.
+President Bokassa declared himself President for Life in 1972 and named himself Emperor Bokassa I of the Central African Empire on 4 December 1976.
+A year later, Bokassa crowned himself in an expensive ceremony.

-In April 1979, young students protested against Bokassa's decree that all school pupils were required to buy uniforms from a company owned by one of his wives.
+In April 1979, students protested against Bokassa's decree that all school pupils were required to buy uniforms from a company owned by one of his wives.
 The government violently suppressed the protests, killing 100 children and teenagers.
 Bokassa might have been personally involved in some of the killings.
 In September 1979, France overthrew Bokassa and restored Dacko to power (subsequently restoring the official name of the country and the original government to the Central African Republic).
-Dacko, in turn, was again overthrown in a coup by General André Kolingba on 1 September 1981.
+Dacko was again overthrown in a 1981 coup by General André Kolingba.

 Central African Republic under Kolingba

 Kolingba suspended the constitution and ruled with a military junta until 1985.
 He introduced a new constitution in 1986 which was adopted by a nationwide referendum.
-Membership in his new party, the Rassemblement Démocratique Centrafricain (RDC), was voluntary.
+Membership in his new party, the Rassemblement Démocratique Centrafricain, was voluntary.
 In 1987 and 1988, semi-free elections to parliament were held, but Kolingba's two major political opponents, Abel Goumba and Ange-Félix Patassé, were not allowed to participate.

 By 1990, inspired by the fall of the Berlin Wall, a pro-democracy movement arose.
-Pressure from the United States, France, and from a group of locally represented countries and agencies called GIBAFOR (France, the US, Germany, Japan, the EU, the World Bank, and the United Nations) finally led Kolingba to agree, in principle, to hold free elections in October 1992 with help from the UN Office of Electoral Affairs.
-After using the excuse of alleged irregularities to suspend the results of the elections as a pretext for holding on to power, President Kolingba came under intense pressure from GIBAFOR to establish a "Conseil National Politique Provisoire de la République" (Provisional National Political Council, CNPPR) and to set up a "Mixed Electoral Commission", which included representatives from all political parties.
+Pressure from the United States, France, and from a group of locally represented countries and agencies called GIBAFOR (France, the US, Germany, Japan, the EU, the World Bank, and the United Nations) finally led Kolingba to agree, in principle, to hold free elections in 1992 with help from the UN Office of Electoral Affairs.
+After using the excuse of alleged irregularities to suspend the results of the elections as a pretext for holding on to power, Kolingba came under intense pressure from GIBAFOR to establish a "Conseil National Politique Provisoire de la République" (Provisional National Political Council) and to set up a "Mixed Electoral Commission", which included representatives from all political parties.

-When a second round of elections were finally held in 1993, again with the help of the international community coordinated by GIBAFOR, Ange-Félix Patassé won in the second round of voting with 53% of the vote while Goumba won 45.6%.
-Patassé's party, the Mouvement pour la Libération du Peuple Centrafricain (MLPC) or Movement for the Liberation of the Central African People, gained a plurality (relative majority) but not an absolute majority of seats in parliament, which meant Patassé's party required coalition partners.
+When a second round of elections were held in 1993, again with the help of the international community coordinated by GIBAFOR, Patassé won in the second round of voting with 53% of the vote while Goumba won 45.6%.
+Patassé's party, the Mouvement pour la Libération du Peuple Centrafricain (Movement for the Liberation of the Central African People), gained a plurality (relative majority) but not an absolute majority of seats in parliament, which meant Patassé's party required coalition partners.